CedarsDSN/Galaxy_tutorial/docs/source/Tertiary analysis/Importing data/index.rst

   14. Under gtf file, select your gene annotation file from your history
   15. Under "KEGG pathways to plot", select the KEGG pathway file from your history
   16. Under "header", select the header file from your history
+  17. Before you run the workflow, please review the changes you have to make to the DESeq2 tool `instructions <https://galaxy-tutorial.readthedocs.io/en/latest/Tertiary%20analysis/Analysis%20of%20differential%20gene%20expression/Identification%20of%20differentially%20expressed%20genes/>`_ in order to run it with your dataset
-  17. Scroll to the top and select "Yes" to send the results to a new history in order to send your workflow results to a new history and rename it so it's intuitive to you
+  18. Scroll to the top and select "Yes" to send the results to a new history in order to send your workflow results to a new history and rename it so it's intuitive to you
-  18. Click on "Run Workflow"
+  19. Click on "Run Workflow"

 **If you haven't run the Primary analysis and would rather download the example counts file to run the Tertiary analysis workflow**, please follow the steps below -